History of left-wing politics in the United States

 The history of left-wing politics in the United States consists of a broad range of individuals and groups that have sought fundamental egalitarian changes.
 Left-wing activists in the United States have been credited with advancing social change on issues such as labor and civil rights as well as providing critiques of capitalism.

 Many communes and egalitarian communities have existed in the United States as a sub-category of the broader intentional community movement, some of which were based on utopian socialist ideals.
 Left-wing politics in the United States dates back to the French Revolution which gave rise to the terms Left and Right and which influenced American politics, with the Democratic-Republican Party representing the Left as opposed to the Federalist Party representing the Right.

 Explanations for weakness of left-wing politics in the United States include the failures of socialist organization and leadership, the limitations imposed by the United States Constitution, American political system's persistent hostility toward third parties and political repression.

+Eugene V. Debs 1920, 914,191 votes, remains the all-time high number of votes for a Socialist Party candidate in a U.S. presidential election as of 2024.

+Debs 1912, 6.0% of the popular vote, remains the all-time highest percentage of the vote for a Socialist Party candidate in a U.S. presidential election as of 2024.